AST-1 Classic (Seymour)

 Please click here for our Cancellation and Transfer Policy

-Our format includes 7 hours of theory and 10 hours of practical fieldwork, spread over 2 days.
-Manuals are included in the course and form an integral part of the learning.
-Our AST-1 course content and materials have been developed over the past 30 years and are based on the nationally-recognized AST-1 curriculum developed by Avalanche Canada.Theory topics include:
+2 Manuals are included in the course (Backcountry Avalanche Awareness and the Avaluator V.2) and form an integral part of the learning.
+Our AST-1 course content and materials have been developed and refined over the past 35 years and are based on the nationally-recognized AST-1 curriculum developed by Avalanche Canada.Theory topics include:

 - avalanche hazard recognition

 - mountain weather

 - snowpack structure

 - basic terrain evaluation